Skip to content Skip to footer

 Weather

-Gibraltar experiences a Mediterranean climate with mild winters and warm summers.
+Gibraltar enjoys a Mediterranean climate with mild winters and warm summers.
 Average temperatures range from 15°C (59°F) in winter to 30°C (86°F) in summer.
-Rainfall is minimal, with most precipitation occurring in the winter months.
-Humidity levels are moderate, and the air quality is generally good.
+Rainfall is minimal, with most of it occurring in the winter months.
+Humidity levels are generally moderate, and air quality is good.

 Language

-English is the official language of Gibraltar, reflecting its British heritage.
-However, Spanish is widely spoken due to its proximity to Spain, making it a bilingual territory.
+The official language of Gibraltar is English, reflecting its British colonial heritage.
+However, due to its proximity to Spain, Spanish is widely spoken and understood.

 Cost Of Living